Attraction, Just Between Friends

-Many people think that if an attraction between a man and a woman doesn't lead to courtship or sex, then it's either sad ("Thwarted love!") or delusional ("Who do they think they're kidding?").
+Many people think that if an attraction between a man and a woman doesn't lead to courtship or sex, then it's either sad ("Thwarted love") or delusional ("Who do they think they're kidding?").
 But the reality is that in today's world, different kinds of attraction can, and do, develop between men and women.

-Friendship attraction is not romantic or sexual in nature, but is the kind of attraction you feel when drawn to someone because you like that person and enjoy being with him or her.
+Friendship attraction is not romantic or sexual in nature, but it is the kind of attraction you feel when drawn to someone because you like that person and enjoy being with him or her.
 It's the type of attraction that most heterosexuals presumably feel for their same-sex friends.
 This was by far the most common type of attraction between cross-sex friends in our survey.
 Nearly all the respondents, 96 percent, said they currently feel friendship attraction for their friend, and over two-thirds said that their friendship attraction has increased over time.

-Subjective physical/sexual attraction refers to feeling drawn to the other person physically, and perhaps wanting to make sex a part of the relationship.
+Subjective physical/sexual attraction refers to feeling drawn to the other person physically and perhaps wanting to make sex a part of the relationship.
 Almost a third of the survey respondents felt this form of attraction for their friend, but the strong majority (over two-thirds) did not currently feel such attraction.
-This feeling can change over time, and is more likely to decrease (in 30 percent of respondents) than to increase (20 percent).
+This feeling can change over time and is more likely to decrease (in 30 percent of respondents) than to increase (20 percent).

 The last form of attraction is the one I find most interesting, in part because I haven't heard it discussed, either in the research or anecdotally.
-I've labeled it objective physical/sexual attraction, and it refers to thinking that one's friend is physically attractive in general terms ("I can see why others would find him attractive"), but not feeling the attraction yourself.
+I've labeled it objective physical/sexual attraction; it refers to thinking that one's friend is physically attractive in general terms ("I can see why others would find him attractive"), but not feeling the attraction yourself.
 This kind of attraction was experienced by over half of the people I surveyed—one-quarter more than subjective physical/sexual attraction.

 Where Do You Stand?

-Friendship attraction is by far the most common type of attraction, followed by objective physical/sexual attraction; subjective physical/sexual attraction; and, finally, the least reported—romantic attraction which, even when it did occur, tended to decrease over time.
+Friendship attraction is by far the most common type of attraction, followed by objective physical/sexual attraction; subjective physical/sexual attraction; and, finally, the least reported—romantic attraction that, even when it did occur, tended to decrease over time.